OsaPL/Versus-Brawl/README.md

 # Features
 - 2/3/4 player support, with UI help and gamepad support
+- Play Coop on any level (👻custom levels support missing)
 - Ability to change species, with each character having different stats and a unique trait
 - Players should no longer get their Id swapped, resulting in gamepads being always correctly arranged
-- Two maps that arent just a gm_flatgrass (👻6 planned, atleast 1 per mode)
+- New maps that arent just a gm_flatgrass, designed for game modes (👻6 planned, atleast 1 per mode)
 - Only a single level script and few basic prefabs needed to create a map.
 You can have a map ready in matter of minutes.
 - Warmup before the game start (with preloading for smoother gameplay)
 - Easy to extend with new gamemodes (with even more options coming)